oddstream/gosold/README.md

 Foundation piles are where the player is trying to move the cards to, so that the game is completed.

-The cards in each foundation usually start with an Ace, and build up, always the same suit.
+The cards in each foundation usually start with an Ace, and build up, usually the same suit.
 A foundation pile is full (complete) when it contains 13 cards.

 Only one card at a time can be moved to a foundation.
 Cards cannot be taken off a foundation.